Richard M. Myers

 Richard M. Myers (born March 24, 1954) is an American geneticist and biochemist known for his work on the Human Genome Project (HGP).
 The National Human Genome Research Institute says the HGP “[gave] the world a resource of detailed information about the structure, organization and function of the complete set of human genes.”
 Myers' genome center, in collaboration with the Joint Genome Institute, contributed more than 10 percent of the data in the project.

 As of July 1, 2022, Myers is Chief Scientific Officer and President Emeritus of the HudsonAlpha Institute for Biotechnology, a non-profit research institute.
 Before that, Myers was President and Science Director of the Institute.
 He was previously the chair of the department of genetics at Stanford University and director of the Stanford Human Genome Center.

 His research focuses on the human genome with the goal of understanding how allelic variation and gene expression changes contribute to human traits, including diseases, behaviors and other phenotypes.

 Early life and education

 Myers was born in Selma, Alabama in 1954 and moved to Tuscaloosa, Alabama at age 10.
 He attended college at the University of Alabama where he earned his bachelor's degree in biochemistry.
-He then went to graduate school at the University of California at Berkeley, earning his Ph.D. in 1982 in the laboratory of Dr. Robert Tjian.
-After that, Myers spent almost four years as a postdoctoral fellow in the lab of Dr. Tom Maniatis at Harvard University, where he studied human gene regulation.
+He then went to graduate school at the University of California at Berkeley, earning his Ph.D. in 1982 in the laboratory of Robert Tjian.
+After that, Myers spent almost four years as a postdoctoral fellow in the lab of Tom Maniatis at Harvard University, where he studied human gene regulation.
 Some new technologies he developed in Maniatis's lab exposed him to the field of human genetics, and much of his work since then has involved developing and using genomics and genetic tools to understand basic human biology and disease.